-From our Relief Procedures for Certain Former Citizens blog, an Accidental American is someone who is born abroad from at least one US parent, and will usually acquire American citizenship at birth.
+From our Relief Procedures for Certain Former Citizens blog, an Accidental American is someone who is born abroad to at least one US parent, and will usually acquire American citizenship at birth.
 This is only, however, if the parent takes the necessary steps to make it so, usually by registering their child at the US Embassy in the foreign country that they gave birth in.

 What is FATCA?

 You may ask why does the US Department of the Treasury need info on financial records?
 The short answer is: To prevent money laundering in “offshore” bank accounts.
-That’s why if your local bank manager finds out that you’re a US Citizen they may overreact by threatening to close your bank account.
+That’s why if your local bank manager finds out that you’re a US Citizen, they may overreact by threatening to close your bank account.

 Yes, you will have to fill out and sign a lot of paperwork giving the US Department of the Treasury access to peak into your bank details.
 However, unless you’re doing some illegal money laundering, they will most likely stay out of your financial records.

 If the bank manager gives you a W8-BEN, please inform them that as a US Citizen, the correct form for you is a W9.
 We see this mistake happen way too often from our customers at MyExpatTaxes.
 On the W9, you will be asked for your Social Security Number.
 If you don’t have one, make sure you read the following sections…